apache/airflow/contributing-docs/testing/unit_tests.rst

 Problems with Non-DB test collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes, even if whole module is marked as ``@pytest.mark.db_test`` even parsing the file and collecting
+Sometimes, even if the whole module is marked as ``@pytest.mark.db_test``, parsing the file and collecting
 tests will fail when ``--skip-db-tests`` is used because some of the imports or objects created in the
 module will read the database.